safakozdek/Ray-Tracing/README.md

 * Use `python ray_tracer.py` to run the script.
 * Output.png or output.jpeg will be generated.

-PS: It takes a few minutes to generate the output.
+PS: It might take a few minutes to generate the output.
 Please be patient.

 ## Contributing
 Pull-requests, issues, comments and stars are always appreciated!